 The production quality is excellent making use of multiple angles and insets.
 Always nice to see a pro shot video with the right reference points.

-With well over 200 videos targeting the intermediate player, you’ll have no trouble finding further instructional pieces to suite your taste.
+With over 200 videos targeting the intermediate player, you can find further instructional pieces to suite your taste.
 Carl does a bit of everything but favors heavier rock leaning toward selections with more intricate guitar parts.

 At 10:26 in overall length, this traditional style video contains just the right amount of technical reference to make the experience well rounded.
-With just under a million views, the ratio of negative comments is surprisingly low – a real testament to how much guitarists are enjoying this presentation.
+This video has almost a million views but the ratio of negative comments is surprisingly low.
+This is a real testament to how much guitarists are enjoying this presentation.

-Though there is a lack of any visual reference for theory, this video is a real gem from a technically fluent instructor with plenty more to offer.
+There is a lack of any visual reference for theory.
+However, this video is a real gem from a technically fluent instructor with plenty more to offer.